 Troubleshooting your dough baby.

 "Hi Caitlin.
-I recently took your bread class in Devil's Canyon San Carlos.
-I tried making the bread again yesterday and today.
-Yesterday the bread collapsed as I was putting in the oven.
-Thought it might rise again while baking, but it did not.
-I tried it again today and it looked fine when I put it in, but collapsed while baking.
-Any ideas what I’m doing wrong?
-Any and all help greatly appreciated.
+I recently took your bread class in Devil's Canyon, San Carlos.
+I tried making the bread again yesterday.
+It didn't come out very tall.
+Any ideas about what I’m doing wrong?
+Any and all help would be greatly appreciated.
 Theresa"

 Thanks, Theresa